 Hedge accounting is a proven way to minimize the volatility on your balance sheet and track investments and derivatives.
 With that said, this doesn’t mean it’s the right fit for your company.
 There are certainly advantages to using it, but there are also some drawbacks.
 Before discussing its implementation at your business, review the following pros and cons.

-Pros of hedge accounting
+Pros of hedge accounting:

 - Reduces volatility in financial statements: This is the primary reason most companies choose to adopt hedge accounting.
 The system is designed to limit the number of entries on an income statement, eliminating the ebbs and flows of volatility that can cause discomfort with investors when charted.
-This reflects on the balance sheet.
+This is reflected on the balance sheet.

 - Mitigates risk: The practice of hedging, once implemented, can mitigate risk in several categories.
 Those include investments, cash flows, debt and investment interest, and foreign currency exchanges.
 This becomes increasingly more important as companies grow and expand internationally.
 Minimizing risk increases profitability.

-Cons of hedge accounting
+Cons of hedge accounting:

 - Potential for fraud: With traditional accounting, transaction data can be automatically fed into the accounting software.
 That’s difficult to do with hedge accounting.
 Many of the entries are made manually, an opportunity for fraud.
 Companies that employ hedge accounting need to clearly define roles and responsibilities.

 Hedge accounting vs. normal accounting